 Natural history and cultural heritage tours and interpretations promote public awareness of this valuable natural asset and educate children and visitors in conservation and sustainability issues.

 Construction of mesa facilities will be based on best practices, making use of innovative environmental advancements wherever possible.
 This includes wind and solar generated electricity and water pumping; nature assisted climate control, and environmentally friendly waste management systems.

 The Jump-Up is like an island in the desert and home to many species not found on the surrounding plains.
 Its many habitats and microclimates make it richly biodiverse.
 The Dinosaurs to Dunnarts program seeks to document the flora and fauna of our beautiful 4,500 acre site.
 Visitors are invited to help by sending us digital photos of what they find while here.
 The animals and plants photographed will be identified by specialists assisting the program.

 Click the images below to find a list of all the fauna and flora found on and near to The Jump-Up.
-Have you taken a photo a plant and/or animal that doesn't appear on the list?
-Send as an email to email@example.com we will attempt to identify it for you.
+Have you taken a photo of a plant and/or animal that doesn't appear on the list?
+Send as an email to firstname.lastname@example.org and we will attempt to identify it for you.